 The one pertinent issue is that the movement is always displayed at the back of the watch.
 This simply means that one is generally not able to enjoy the level of finishing of their beloved timepiece, unless it is not worn on the wrist.
 But then again, for a typical owner, the watch is worn on the wrist most of the time.

 This was one of the question that had crossed the mind of Glashutte Original back more than a decade ago.
 How can the manufacturer produce a timepiece that showcases the beauty of the movement and its finishing, and simultaneously tell the time too?
 That led us to the birth of the PanoInverse.

 Glashutte Original PanoInverse

 The PanoInverse is one of Glashutte Original’s flagship collection, with its launch in 2008.
 The concept was simple, but ingenious.
-Glashutte Original attempts to reverse the placement of the movement, with the engraved balance wheel located on the front of the watch.
+Glashutte Original attempts to reverse the placement of the movement, with the engraved balance cock located on the front of the watch.
 The engineers had also tweaked the gearing chain, and allow the dial to sit vis-à-vis with the balance wheel.
 Viola, and the PanoInverse is born.